ankithpraveen/PassMan/README.md

 ### Easier Concurrency Implementation in Rust

 Concurrency was notably easier to implement in Rust compared to C++ for various reasons.
 Rust's ownership system and borrowing rules facilitate safe concurrent programming without data races or shared-memory vulnerabilities.
 Additionally, Rust's ownership model eliminates the need for manual memory management in concurrent scenarios, simplifying code and reducing the likelihood of bugs associated with parallel execution.
-Additionally, it was easier to implement in Rust than C++, as Rust gave rise to compilation errors which are easier to debug than teh runtime erros of C++.
+Moreover, it was easier to implement concurrency in Rust than C++, as Rust gave rise to compilation errors which were easier to debug, while C++ gave rise to runtime errors which required a lot more effort to rectify.

 ## Contributors